dirtyredz/Regenerative-Asteroids/README.txt

 [center][b]Changelog[/b][/center]
 [hr]
 [b]Changelog[/b]
+Version 1.2.2
+-Fixxed race condition in script Initialize().
+(Error: could not execute function 'initialize' in '""':)

 Version 1.2.1
 -Removed console print out from asteroid regeneration, forgot that everyone could see the server console....
 -Added config option Debug, if true you can see all messages about a sectors regenerative actions.
 Warning all players can see server console print outs.